AdobeDocs/commerce-merchant-services.en/help/landing/home.md

 * Added [[!DNL Payment Services] guide](/help/payment-services/guide-overview.md) with the latest information of the new marketplace extension and hosted service v1.0.0.
 * The [!DNL Live Search] [Performance reporting dashboard](/help/live-search/performance.md) provides insight into the effectiveness of search terms that shoppers use.
 * Added B2B support in [[!DNL Product Recommendations]](/help/product-recommendations/overview.md).
+* Added the [[!DNL Channel Manager User Guide]](https://experienceleague.adobe.com/docs/commerce-channels/channel-manager/guide-overview.html) for customers that want to manage Walmart Marketplace sales from their [!DNL Commerce] instance.
+* Added the [[!DNL Store Fulfillment User Guide]](https://experienceleague.adobe.com/docs/commerce-merchant-services/store-fulfillment/guide-overview.html) for customers that want to improve their buy online, pick up in store (BOPIS) customer experience and deliver a mobile-enabled, seamless omnichannel fulfillment workflow for in-store and curbside pickup.